gitana/alpaca/site/docs/api/references.md

 definitions and other structures within your JSON schema definition to generate more complex and nested schema documents.

+The `$ref` convention used by Alpaca builds on top of JSON schema and allows for the `$ref` value to identify a URI to a remote resource.
+It also allows you to point to JSON structures within the current document, enabling re-use.

+Alpaca extends `$ref` by allowing for additional loaders such as a dictionary definition loader for Cloud CMS.
+Alapca lets you register <a href="/documentation/connectors.html">Connectors</a> to handle loading of your custom `$ref` values.

+Alpaca also lets you use `$ref` structures within your options blocks.
+This lets you load options from remote sources and reuse configuration across your forms.

+By default, if Alpaca encounters a `$ref` in your schema, it look to see if there is a corresponding `$ref` in your options.
+That is, unless you provide a specific `$ref` in your options for the same block, in which case it will use that instead.

 ## Example #1: Nested Tree (using Array)

 This example demonstrates the use of JSON Schema referencing to include or pull in